 End the destruction of Oregon's best farmland for aggregate mining.

 Aggregate mining on high-value soils has taken hundreds of acres of excellent farm lands out of production.
 Oregon has plenty of places that are appropriate for aggregate mining that don't require the destruction of highest-quality farm land for short-term profit.
 We support two bills (HB 2201 and HB 2202) brought by the Oregon Farm Bureau to prevent the negative effects of aggregate mining on prime, unique and Class I and II soils.
-Update: The House Land Use Committee held a public hearing on these bills in February, and will hold a work session on Thursday, April 18.
+Update, July 2: HB 2202 was passed out of the House Land Use Committee but remains in limbo in the Ways and Means Committee as the session comes to an end.
 Learn more about these bills here.

 Support leaders in the winemaking community in protecting wine country.